 - Macular hole

-As with cataract surgery, it is crucial to weigh the risks and possible benefits of laser capsulotomy before deciding to have YAG surgery.
+As with cataract surgery, weighing the risks and possible benefits of laser capsulotomy before deciding to have YAG surgery is crucial.

 How Much Does YAG Laser Capsulotomy Cost?

 The cost of a YAG Laser Surgery ranges from a few hundred dollars to almost $1,500 to $4,000.
 However, YAG is considered a medically necessary procedure.
 Because of this, the surgery cost is typically covered by insurance.